 - 1. Call up the current engine's address on your DCC handheld - 2.
-Enter Programming on the Main on your DCC handheld - 3.
-In this step you have to tell the MTH engine that you want it to start looking at long addresses.
-You do this in CV29: - a.
-Bring up the CV menu on your DCC handheld - b.
+Enter Programming on the Main (PoM) on your DCC handheld - 3.
+Write appropriate values to CV17 and CV18 to set the engine's long address.
+See the CV17 & CV18 conversion table on the MTH's website....(enter website search or location instructions here) - 4.
+Tell the MTH engine that you want it to use the long address you set in Step 3 using CV29 as follows. - a.
+Bring up the CV menu on your DCC handheld while PoM - b.
 Enter "29" to edit CV29 - c.
-Enter "38" to change the value of CV29 and hit Enter - d.
-The engine will give you a two whistle/horn blast response - In the following steps you will now need to write values to CV17 and CV18 to tell the engine what the long address should be
+Enter decimal value "38" to change the value of CV29 and hit Enter - d.
+The engine will give a two whistle/horn blast response confirming the change. - e.
+Call up the long address set up in Step 3 on your DCC handheld to control the engine.